jslayer/when.js/README.md

 #Javascript when

-Execute second callback when first is true
+Simple function which is execute second callback when first is true.

+##Compatibility

+ie6+, chrome ?+

 ##Usage